kelsoko1/Rica/rica-ui/DEVICE_LINKING_README.md

 ## Overview

 The Device Linking System allows you to discover, connect, and manage devices across your network.
-It collects security telemetry from these devices and feeds the data into OpenCTI and OpenBAS for threat intelligence and security simulation purposes.
+It collects security telemetry from these devices and feeds the data into  and  for threat intelligence and security simulation purposes.

 ## Features

 - **Device Discovery**: Automatically discover devices on your network
 - **Device Management**: Connect to, monitor, and manage devices from a single interface
 - **Data Collection**: Collect security telemetry and system information from connected devices
-- **Integration with OpenCTI**: Feed device data into OpenCTI for threat intelligence analysis
+- **Integration with **: Feed device data into  for threat intelligence analysis
-- **Integration with OpenBAS**: Send device data to OpenBAS for security simulations
+- **Integration with **: Send device data to  for security simulations
 - **Real-time Monitoring**: Monitor device status and security events in real-time

 ## Getting Started